Information for Authors

 - RFR : Reduced-Fee-Registration is for young researcher who otherwise qualify for the Young Investigator Competition and who submitted a 4-page paper and applied for the RFR in April.
-They must also register before 1 August : To be announced
+They must also register before August 15 : $360

 (Note: 50%discount applied using the RFR code & send a letter from your supervisor or department certifying the student status to firstname.lastname@example.org)